saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 volume (44); however, the 0.25-mL prefilled syringes are no longer available.
-For all of these IIV4s, persons aged ≥36 months (≥3 years) should receive 0 5 mL per dose
+For all of these IIV4s, persons aged ≥36 months (≥3 years) h ld i
+0 5
+L
+d

 ### for children aged 6 through 35 months are as follows